Bhavya210/Delay_VHDL/README.md

 ## Usage
 Use this module when a straightforward signal buffering is needed in digital designs.
 Connect the signal to be buffered to `a` and retrieve the buffered output at `b`.

-# Inertial Delay vs. Transport Delay

-## Inertial Delay
-Inertial delay is a modeling concept where a signal must persist for a specified duration to cause a change in the output.
-It represents a more realistic view of physical phenomena, requiring sustained input conditions to influence the output.

-## Transport Delay
-Transport delay, on the other hand, represents an instantaneous change in the output as soon as the input changes.
-It is an idealized form of delay that simplifies modeling but may not fully reflect the physical reality of signal propagation.

 # Conclusion